aryacreations/Sales-Data-Analysis-Reporting-System-/README.md

 - **Trend Analysis**: Monthly sales trends and patterns
 - **Product Analysis**: Best-selling products by revenue and quantity
 - **Visualizations**: Beautiful charts and graphs for data insights
+- **Interactive Dashboard**: Streamlit web dashboard with real-time filtering and exploration

 ## 📊 What the Project Does